Introducing DeepCrawl’s Advanced Google Search Console Integration

 Two New Visualisations

 The icing on the cake of our GSC integration update is the introduction of two new graphs to the DeepCrawl Dashboard.

 The first new visualisation is the Search Clicks by Device Chart.
 This chart breaks down clicks to your site for indexable pages, non-indexable and mobile alternate pages for mobile, desktop and tablet.

 The Indexable Pages in Search Graph provides you with a quick overview of the proportion of your indexable pages that are and aren’t receiving search impressions.

 This second graph is a convenient starting point in identifying pages which should be showing in search but aren’t, before drilling down into the Indexable Pages Without Search Impressions Report and deciding which of these pages to focus your optimisation efforts on.

 The data insights now available with the GSC integration is potentially game changing for technical SEO.

 Now you’ve got the skinny on our latest update, you can go forth and crawl with the combined power of GSC and DeepCrawl.

-If you’re new to DeepCrawl then take us for a spin, with our free trial.
+If you’re new to DeepCrawl then take us for a spin, by signing up for an account.
 If you’re a DC veteran then simply login to the app, add your GSC property as a crawl source and get crawling!